ibm-cloud-docs/openshift/openshift_ts.md

 {: #rhoks_ts_openvpn_dns}

 {: tsSymptoms}
-Could not create a domain name service for the network load balancer ('ibmcloud ks nlb-dns-create') with the following error message:<ul>
+Could not create a domain name service for the network load balancer ('oc nlb-dns-create') with the following error message:<ul>
 <li><code>This action requires the Editor role for the cluster in IBM Cloud Container Service.
 Contact the IBM Cloud account administrator and request the required Identity and Access user role.
 (A0008)</code></li>
 <li><code>The specified cluster could not be found.
 (A0006)</code></li>
 <li><code>The input parameters in the request body are either incomplete or in the wrong format.
 Be sure to include all required parameters in your request in JSON format.
 (E0011)</code></li><ul>